 Our experience booking MyAirline tickets

 We came across their ads on Instagram and booked our flights on their website.
-The process was seamless and simple as there were only a handful of routes to choose from at the time.
+The process was seamless and simple, with only a handful of routes to choose from at the time.

 MyAirline baggage allowance

-In a nutshell, MyAirline allows 2 carry-on baggage or cabin bags that have a combined weight of under 7kg and are smaller than 56cm x 36cm x 23cm.
+In a nutshell, MyAirline allows two carry-on bags or cabin bags that have a combined weight of under 7kg and are smaller than 56cm x 36cm x 23cm.
 You may also bring a small bag that does not exceed 40cm x 30cm x 10cm and can fit under the seat in front of you.
 That’s pretty generous for a low-cost budget airline in our opinion.

 You can pre-purchase check-in baggage according to their weight categories.
-Each baggage must not exceed 32kg and any excess weight is calculated at the counter on a per-kilogram basis.
-You can read more on baggage allowance on MyAirline FAQ page here.
+Each baggage must not exceed 32kg, and any excess weight is calculated at the counter on a per-kilogram basis.
+You can read more about baggage allowance on MyAirline FAQ page.

 Our experience at the check-in counter